 If you’re an avid caravanner, there’s a good chance you’ve seen reflective green dots on signposts along highways before.
 But, have you ever wondered what they actually mean?
 Turns out, these green reflectors were made for like-minded caravan drivers like yourself.

-In June, 2020, Truck Friendly, a program that educates caravan drivers about how to be ‘truck friendly’, shared a series of photos to Facebook, explaining these reflective green dots on signposts indicate there’s a safe place to pull over further ahead.
+Truck Friendly, a program that educates caravan drivers about how to be ‘truck friendly’, shared a series of photos on Facebook, explaining these reflective green dots on signposts indicate there’s a safe place to pull over further ahead.

-The post said that there are several different types you may come across, explaining that three dots mean there’s a safe place to stop in approximately 500 metres, two dots indicate a place 250 metres ahead and one dot means just before the area.
-However, the caravanning page warned these parking bays were not for overnight or extended stays, explaining it’s just there to allow others to overtake or stretch your legs.
+He explains that three dots mean there’s a safe place to stop in approximately 500 metres, two dots indicate a place 250 metres ahead and one dot means just before the area.
+However, Trucky Friendly warned these parking bays were not for overnight or extended stays, explaining it’s just there to allow others to overtake safely. and check your rig